gitsome/sublimeAutoCopyRight/README.md

 # Sublime Auto Copyright
-Automatically adds configurable copyright info from project settings on save in sublime
+Automatically adds configurable copyright info from project settings on save in sublime.

 ## Warning
 No legal advice is given here.
 The use of this plugin does not give any legal guarentees of protection.
 Use at your own risk.
 The goal is to provide a starting point for others to customize their legal language for their own projects.
+If you have not created a \<your project name\>.sublime-project json file or you have not specified the "copyRightInfo" object then this plugin will not affect your project.
+This provides a lot of flexibility in modifying your copyright text on a per-project basis.

 ## Summary
 This plugin allows copyright comments to be inserted into the top of each file as it is saved if it already does not exist.
 The configurations come from configured project settings in the <?>.sublime-project json file within the "settings" object